Skip to main content

 Health and Safety

-Beijing transportation
+Beijing Transportation

 • Beijing has a highly developed public transportation system.
 Visitors not familiar with the Beijing public transport system may find travelling by taxi a more convenient way of travelling.
 English is not widely spoken, and it is recommended that you take a written copy of the address in Chinese to show to the taxi driver.
 You should also note the contact number(s) of the people/organization you are visiting.
 Most taxi drivers will have a cellphone and can call the contact person for directions if necessary.